 ARISE is committed to provide quality services to all persons who work with us.
 If at any time you are dissatisfied with ARISE services or an ARISE staff member, please follow these steps:

 - Talk to the staff person directly about your concerns.

 - If the situation is not resolved to your satisfaction, contact the staff person’s supervisor or the department manager.
 You should do so within one week of experiencing dissatisfaction.

-- The Director of Quality Improvement will review the information provided and will schedule a meeting including all individuals involved to resolve the issue.
+- The Director of Quality Improvement will review the information provided and schedule a meeting that includes all individuals involved to resolve the issue.
 A written response will be provided to you within two weeks of the meeting.

 - If the problem is still not resolved to your satisfaction, you may speak with the Chief Executive Officer.
 The Chief Executive Officer will provide a written response to you within two weeks of speaking with you.

 - If, after receiving a written response from the Chief Executive Officer, the issue still has not been resolved, you may speak with the President or Vice President of the ARISE Board of Directors.
 A written response will be provided to you within two weeks of speaking with the President or Vice President.

 - At any time, you may ask the front desk receptionist for the name and contact information of any ARISE employee, including your ARISE staff person’s supervisor.

 If you are uncomfortable taking any of the steps above, you may contact the Office of Adult Career and Continuing Education Services – Vocational Rehabilitation Office of Vocational and Educational Services for Individuals with Disabilities or the Client Assistance Program, which can help resolve your complaint.

 Office of Adult Career and Continuing Education Services – Vocational Rehabilitation (ACCES-VR)